 A sprint schedule, or Agile Sprint Schedule, is basically a document that outlines step-by-step instructions for executing plans during each phase of the agile process.
 To create one, you must dedicate time to conducting research, planning ahead, and communicating with team members.

-Who creates the Schedule?
+Who Creates the Schedule?

 In the Agile methodology, the sprint schedule is typically created by the development team, in collaboration with the product owner and the scrum master.

 The product owner works with stakeholders to prioritize the user stories, features, and requirements for the project, and communicates these priorities to the development team.
 The development team then breaks down the work into manageable tasks and estimates the effort required to complete them.
-Based on this information, the team collaboratively creates the sprint schedule for the upcoming sprint.

-When do we create the Schedule?
+When Do We Create the Schedule?

 It is advisable to prepare a sprint schedule early in the development process, preferably prior to the planning phase.
 Although it is crucial to acknowledge that the sprint schedule may require some flexibility in the beginning stages and that it may undergo modifications before a final plan is established.
-Nevertheless, it is beneficial to have a preliminary plan in place before the sprint planning session, rather than attending the meeting with no plan at all.

 Why Is Sprint Scheduling Important?